-Biffa provide a range of recycling facilities on all three student Villages and we would encourage you to recycle as much as possible using the facilities provided.
+Biffa provides a range of recycling facilities on all three student Villages and we would encourage you to recycle as much as possible using the facilities provided.

-Mixed Recycling is collected weekly on Tuesday and Friday and Glass Recycling on Saturday.
+Mixed Recycling is collected weekly on Tuesday and Glass Recycling on Saturday.

 The University is committed to reducing the environmental impact of all areas of its operation, including student residences.